[pardot-form id="45" title="STM Email Form"]

 Step Three – Reach Out to Performers

 If you’re looking outside your local music program for performers, it’s important to reach out early.
 Remember, one of the most challenging aspects of how to plan a benefit concert is ensuring everyone’s schedules match up.
 Sometimes performers will appear at your concert because they feel connected to your mission so be sure to tell your story.
-Show them why performing for your fundraiser will make a difference.
+Show them how their performance will make a difference.

 Step Four – Set a Date